 - Leave the room and move to fresh air.

-- Keep door of room open to vent.
+- Keep the door of room open to vent.

 - Do not re-enter a contaminated area.

-- If symptoms do not subside, seek medical attention at Student Health Center or Mercy Medical Center .
+- If symptoms do not subside, seek medical attention at the Student Health Center or Mercy Medical Center.

 The campus police chief functions as emergency coordinator.
-The general procedure in the event of a spill is to notify supervisor (Technical Director if available) who will evacuate immediate area if necessary.
-The supervisor then calls campus security office.
-Campus security staff will consult with the EHS manager and with the campus Facilities Management director to make a determination on whether to call in the local hazmat team.
+The general procedure in the event of a spill is to notify the supervisor (technical director if available) who will evacuate the immediate area if necessary.
+The supervisor then calls the campus security office.
+Campus security staff will consult with the EHS manager and with the campus facilities management director to make a determination on whether to call in the local hazmat team.

-Fire is always a hazard in the Theatre.
-To minimize this problem, the following shall be adhered to at all times:
+Fire is always a hazard in the theatre.
+To minimize the problem, the following shall be adhered to at all times:

-The Fredric March Theatre is equipped with a Fire Curtain, which is designed to lower automatically in case of fire.
-AT NO TIME IS THE PATH OF THE FIRE CURTAIN TO BE BLOCKED BY SCENERY, PROPS, OR REHEARSAL PROPS OR FURITURE.
+- The Fredric March Theatre is equipped with a Fire Curtain, which is designed to lower automatically in case of fire.
+AT NO TIME IS THE PATH OF THE FIRE CURTAIN TO BE BLOCKED BY SCENERY, PROPS OR REHEARSAL PROPS OR FURNITURE.

-THE USE OPEN FLAMES IN PRODUCTION IS STRONGLY DISCOURAGED!
+THE USE OF OPEN FLAMES IN PRODUCTION IS STRONGLY DISCOURAGED!

-At any time open flames are in use, at least one crew person shall stand by offstage with a fire extinguisher at hand the entire time the open flame is present, and that shall be that PERSON'S SOLE DUTY AT THAT TIME!
+At any time open flames are in use, at least one crew person all stand by offstage with a fire extinguisher at hand the entire time the open flame is present and that shall be that PERSON’S SOLE DUTY AT THAT TIME!

 Combat and Weapons

 Prop weapons are NOT toys.
-They are NOT to be handled EXCEPT by authorized persons and are the responsibility of the Props master of each production and/or the assigned Weapons Handler.
+They are NOT to be handled EXCEPT by authorized persons and are the responsibility of the props master of each production and/or assigned weapons handler.
 NO ONE ELSE IS ALLOWED TO HANDLE ANY PROP WEAPON!

-Prop weapons shall be securred when not in use, and shall be issued to the actors using them only when required, and shall be immediately turned back in to the props person responsible immediately when finished; the weapon shall then be immediately securred until the next performance.
+Prop weapons shall be secured when not in use and shall be issued to the actors using them only when required and shall be immediately turned back in to the props person responsible when finished; the weapon shall then be immediately secured until the next performance.

-All prop weapons MUST ALWAYS BE TREATED AS REAL weapons (which in fact they are).
-All guns used as props must be handled as if loaded; all edged weapons must be treated as sharp.
+All prop weapons MUST ALWAYS BE TREATED AS REAL WEAPONS (which in fact they are).
+All guns used as props be handled as if loaded; all edged weapons must be treated as sharp.
 EVEN BATED WEAPONS CAN KILL!

-Electrical or maintainance services to the building shall be referred to Buildings and Grounds, at 3466.
+Electrical or maintenance services to the building shall be referred to Buildings and Grounds at (920) 424-3466.

 Scene Shop Safety Rules